featurevisor/featurevisor/docs/integrations/github-actions.md

           git push
 ```

-After generating new datailfes and uploading them, the workflow will also take care of pushing the Featurevisor [state files](/docs/state-files) back to the repository, so that future builds will be built on top of latest state.
+After generating new datafiles and uploading them, the workflow will also take care of pushing the Featurevisor [state files](/docs/state-files) back to the repository, so that future builds will be built on top of latest state.

 If you want an example of an actual uploading step, see [Cloudflare Pages](/docs/integrations/cloudflare-pages/) integration guide.